MartinMondelli/DeepLearning_TSE/REPORT.md

 # Report on Reinforcement Learning: Solving MinAtar games using Deep Q-Learning

 In this project we implemented a Deep Q-learning algorithms in reinforcement learning context.
 We developped two DQN agents, one able to play the CartPole game and the other one Breakout from Minatar.
 In both cases we developped the agents from scratch.
 The first one is based on a script from the Reinforcement Learning (DQN) Tutorial but adapted in order to make it understandable for users that are not well familiarized with DQNs.
-The second agent, the one for Minatar, uses a similar way of scripting as the tutorial but instead of using a Multi-Layer Perceptron, we use a Convolutional Neural Network to make the script more closer to the support paper of Mnih et al. (2013).
+The second agent, the one for Minatar, uses a similar way of scripting as the tutorial but instead of using a Multi-Layer Perceptron (MLP), we use a Convolutional Neural Network (CNN) to make the script more closer to the support paper of Mnih et al. (2013).

+## Main contributions of the paper Mnih et al. (2013)

+1. Implementation of Experience Replay
+2. Using a Neuronal Network for the target
+3. Using CNN for Atari 2600 games (and in general for inputs that are images) in order to estimate the Q function

 ## About Deep Q-learning